 Odd / Even Parking

-The City of Ionia has four new early warning sirens.
+The City of Ionia has four early warning sirens.
 The sirens have been strategically placed in an attempt to assure that everyone in the community will be able to hear them.
-The sirens are tested at 12:00pm noon on the first Saturday of each month.
+The sirens are tested at 12 Noon, on the first Saturday of each month beginning April through September.

 Responding.
 Should you hear the sirens during any other time, this may signal adverse weather and you should seek shelter immediately.
 After you have done so, please monitor either your radio or television for updates.
 We do not sound an all clear signal after a weather event.